Vancouver

 Vancouver is one of the most ethnically and linguistically diverse cities in Canada: 49.3 percent of its residents are not native English speakers, 47.8 percent are native speakers of neither English nor French, and 54.5 percent of residents belong to visible minority groups.
-It has been consistently ranked one of the most livable cities in Canada and in the world.
+It has been consistently ranked one of the most liveable cities in Canada and in the world.
 In terms of housing affordability, Vancouver is also one of the most expensive cities in Canada and in the world.
-Vancouver plans to become the greenest city in the world.
 Vancouverism is the city's urban planning design philosophy.

-Indigenous settlement of Vancouver began more than 10,000 years ago, and included the Squamish, Musqueam, and Tsleil-Waututh (Burrard) peoples.
+Indigenous settlement of Vancouver began more than 10,000 years ago and included the Squamish, Musqueam, and Tsleil-Waututh (Burrard) peoples.
 The beginnings of the modern city, which was originally named Gastown, grew around the site of a makeshift tavern on the western edges of Hastings Mill that was built on July 1, 1867, and owned by proprietor Gassy Jack.
-The original site is marked by the Gastown steam clock.
+The Gastown steam clock marks the original site.
 Gastown then formally registered as a townsite dubbed Granville, Burrard Inlet.
-The city was renamed "Vancouver" in 1886, through a deal with the Canadian Pacific Railway.
+The city was renamed "Vancouver" in 1886 through a deal with the Canadian Pacific Railway.
 The Canadian Pacific transcontinental railway was extended to the city by 1887.
 The city's large natural seaport on the Pacific Ocean became a vital link in the trade between Asia-Pacific, East Asia, Europe, and Eastern Canada.

-Vancouver has hosted many international conferences and events, including the 1954 Commonwealth Games, UN Habitat I, Expo 86, APEC Canada 1997, the World Police and Fire Games in 1989 and 2009; several matches of 2015 FIFA Women's World Cup including the finals at BC Place in Downtown Vancouver, and the 2010 Winter Olympics and Paralympics which were held in Vancouver and Whistler, a resort community 125 km north of the city.
+Vancouver has hosted many international conferences and events, including the 1954 Commonwealth Games, UN Habitat I, Expo 86, APEC Canada 1997, the World Police and Fire Games in 1989 and 2009; several matches of the 2015 FIFA Women's World Cup including the finals at BC Place in downtown Vancouver, and the 2010 Winter Olympics and Paralympics which were held in Vancouver and Whistler, a resort community 125 km north of the city.
 In 1969, Greenpeace was founded in Vancouver.
 The city became the permanent home to TED conferences in 2014.

 As of 2016, the Port of Vancouver is the fourth-largest port by tonnage in the Americas, the busiest and largest in Canada, and the most diversified port in North America.
 While forestry remains its largest industry, Vancouver is well known as an urban centre surrounded by nature, making tourism its second-largest industry.
 Major film production studios in Vancouver and nearby Burnaby have turned Greater Vancouver and nearby areas into one of the largest film production centres in North America, earning it the nickname "Hollywood North".